Connect Virtually with CGE

 Lise Meitner: The Mother of the Atom Bomb - To historians, physicist Lise Meitner deserves to be placed with Einstein, Heisenberg, and Otto Hahn.
 In the 1930s on the verge of World War II, she led a small group of scientists who discovered that splitting the atomic nucleus of uranium releases enormous energy.
 As the documentary’s central conflict evolves between a modern woman and a society that sees family as her only mission, it exposes Meitner’s achievements as a scientist and as a pioneer of feminism. | Available on Amazon Prime Video

-*** Each of the podcast episodes listed below can be counted as an ‘educational’ intercultural event toward the Global Citizenship Certificate.
+*** Each of the podcast episodes listed below can be counted as an ‘educational’ or "cultural" intercultural event toward the Global Citizenship Certificate.

 "Diversity Talks" S.1 E.1: Annie Grier - Featuring Annie Grier, Senior Coordinator from FSU’s Equity, Diversity and Inclusion Office.
 Available on iTunes, Spotify and Youtube.

 "Diversity Talks" S.1 E.2: Petra Doan - Featuring Dr. Petra Doan, Professor of Urban & Regional Planning.
 Available on iTunes, Spotify and Youtube.